renesugar/k_elda_archive/docs/_KeldaCLI.md

 credentials file, `kelda init` helps create one with the correct format.
 See [Cloud Provider Configuration](#cloud-provider-configuration) for instructions on how to get your cloud provider credentials.
-* **SSH Keys**: An SSH key is required for SSHing into VMs and containers, and for executing a number of helpful Kelda CLI commands, such as `kelda logs`.
-It is recommended to add an SSH key to all `Machine`s.